pboivin/flou/README.md

 >
 ```

-Just like `Image`, you can optimize `ImageSet` rendering with the same options:
+Like `ImageRender`, you can optimize `ImageSetRender` with the same methods:

 - `useAspectRatio()`
 - `usePaddingTop()`